javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/1-generators/article.md

 alert(sequence); // 0, 1, 2, 3
 ```

-In the code above, `...generateSequence()` turns the iterable into array of items (read more about the spread operator in the chapter [](info:rest-parameters-spread-operator#spread-operator))
+In the code above, `...generateSequence()` turns the iterable generator object into array of items (read more about the spread operator in the chapter [](info:rest-parameters-spread-operator#spread-operator))

 ## Using generators for iterables